Skip to content

 3. Verify your academic status with your institutional email

-4. Once approved, you get GitHub Pro and can create free GitHub Classroom organizations
+4. Once approved, you get a free GitHub Team subscription (unlimited collaborators and private repositories), free GitHub Copilot Pro, and the ability to create free GitHub Classroom organizations

 If your lab or research group has a GitHub organization, you can upgrade it to GitHub Team for free: